Desjardin History, Family Crest & Coats of Arms

 Claude Des Jardins, born in 1649, son of Marin and Marguerite (née Gabrielle), travelled from France to the New World in the 17th century.
 He married Marguerite Cardillon, born in 1651, daughter of Noel and Marie (née Dubois), in Quebec on 12th January 1666.

-Important Dates for the Desjardin family
+Early History of the Desjardin family

 This web page shows only a small excerpt of our Desjardin research.
 Another 57 words (4 lines of text) covering the years 1631, 1683, 1637 and 1694 are included under the topic Early Desjardin History in all our PDF Extended History products and printed products wherever possible.